alanjameschapman/whiteboard/README.md

 # User Experience

 The five planes of User Experience were used to design the website.
-This is not a linear process (moving from Strategy to Surface chronologically) - each plane was considered and developed throughout development.
+This is not a linear process - each plane was considered and developed throughout development.

 <img src="https://github.com/alanjameschapman/whiteboard/raw/main/docs/screenshots/uxplanes.png" alt="ux5planes" width="500"/>